Posts tagged as

 One Health

-Even from miles away, Meredith Zahara is unwavering in her pursuit of knowledge.
+by: Jenny Rogers Even from miles away, Meredith Zahara is unwavering in her pursuit of knowledge.
 After earning her bachelor’s degree in animal biology from Grand State Valley University, the Michigan native has worked at the Florida Fish and Wildlife Conservation Commission as a research associate since 2005.
-Now, she is coupling…
+Now,…

 Student Spotlight: Samantha Andritsch